graphile/crystal/CONTRIBUTING.md

 ### Database setup

-For testing, Postgraphile of course requires a Postgres database.
+For testing, PostGraphile of course requires a Postgres database.
 [Download and install](https://www.postgresql.org/download/) it, e.g. with:

 ```
 sudo apt-get update
 sudo apt-get install postgresql postgresql-contrib postgresql-client-common
 ```

 Then we need to set up a superuser (who can install extensions) and create test databases for the individual test suites.
-You can use the [command line utilities](https://www.postgresql.org/docs/current/reference-client.html) or go with `psql`:
+You can use the [command line utilities](https://www.postgresql.org/docs/11/reference-client.html) or go with `psql`:

 ```
 sudo -u postgres psql
   CREATE ROLE me WITH LOGIN SUPERUSER; -- PASSWORD 'mypassword'